babatunde-cp/Data-Cleaning-SQL-Project/README.md

 **Data Cleaning Task Performed**

 **1. Table Setup**
-  •	Confirmed importation of complete rows and column data types

-	•	Created a new table product_record
+•	Created a table product_record

 •	Duplicated the table (order_record) to store a copy of the dataset

 •	Preserved original file for reference

 2. **Column Corrections & Standardization**